An estimated 1 in 4 Florida drivers do not have auto insurance. That’s too many!

 It’s underinsured drivers.

-According to recent estimates, about 1 in 4 Florida drivers (26.7%, to be precise) don’t have any insurance.
+According to recent estimates, about 1 in 6 Florida drivers (15%, to be precise) don’t have any insurance.
 If that sounds high, that’s because it is.
-The Sunshine State has the highest number of uninsured drivers in the country.
+The Sunshine State has one of the highest numbers of uninsured drivers in the country.

-But drivers without insurance aren’t the only people you need to worry about.
+But an accident with an uninsured driver isn’t the only thing you need to worry about.
 You also need to worry about the drivers who don’t carry any more coverage than what is required by law.

 In this article, we’ll cover why Florida’s insurance minimums aren’t good enough and how you can protect yourself with Uninsured Motorist Coverage.